 This Directive specifies rules and requirements for the admission procedure at the Faculty of Technology of Tomas Bata University in Zlín (hereinafter referred to as “FT”) in Master’s programmes accredited in the English language.

-Admission of applicants for studies at Tomas Bata University in Zlín (hereinafter referred to as “TBU in Zlín”) adheres to the provision of § 48 and subs. of Act No. 111/1998 Coll. on Higher Education Institutions and on Alterations and Amendments to Other Acts, as amended, (hereinafter referred to as “the Act”) and the TBU Statute.
+Admission of applicants for studies at Tomas Bata University in Zlín (hereinafter referred to as “TBU”) adheres to the provision of § 48 and subs. of Act No. 111/1998 Coll. on Higher Education Institutions and on Alterations and Amendments to Other Acts, as amended, (hereinafter referred to as “the Act”) and the TBU Statute.

 Applicants will be admitted to study in Master’s programmes and courses listed in Appendix 1 to this Directive.